vb64/telegram.voice_echo_bot/README.md

 ## Requirements

-* Python 2.x.
-If it don't installed, [download and install](https://www.python.org/downloads/release/python-2714/).
+* [Python 2.x](https://www.python.org/downloads/release/python-2714/) and [Git](https://git-scm.com/downloads).
+If it don't installed, download and install.
 * Telegram Bot API Access Token and username of your bot.
 To generate an Access Token, you have to talk to [@BotFather](https://t.me/botfather) and follow a few simple steps (described [here](https://core.telegram.org/bots#6-botfather)).
 * Yandex SpeechKit Cloud API key.
 To obtain an API key, you need to register at [SpeechKit Cloud](https://developer.tech.yandex.ru)